CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-1.rst

 MHV Quadcopter Workshop 1.0 (March 2013)
 =======================================

 Developer: Stephen.
-With help from Tridge, Jack, Alastair, Andreas and Chris (Wolfe)
+With help from Tridge, Jack, Alistair, Andreas and Chris (Wolfe)

 The purpose of this workshop was to guide a group of 12 attendees through the process of building, calibrating and flying APM-based quadcopters.